Rabbi Michael Siegel, Senior Rabbi

 Hazzan Alberto Mizrahi

-Hazzan Mizrahi is the president of the Cantors Assembly, is on the Board of the Zamir Choral Foundation, on the Advisory Board of Genesis at the Crossroads and on the faculty of the H.L.
-Miller Cantorial School - JTS, NY.
+Hazzan Mizrahi is President of the Cantors Assembly, on the Board of the Jewish Theological Seminary, United Synagogue of Conservative Judaism, Mercaz, Zamir Choral Foundation and on the faculty of the H.L.
+Miller Cantorial School-J.T.S., New York.

 Rabbi D'ror Chankin-Gould

-Rabbi Chankin-Gould and his husband, Cantor David Berger (Hazzan of KAM-Isaiah Israel) are the proud parents of Matan Joseph Berger-Gould.
+Rabbi Chankin-Gould and his husband, Cantor David Berger (Hazzan of KAM-Isaiah Israel) are the proud parents of Matan Joseph Berger-Gould and Avraham Eitan Berger-Gould.

 Rabbi David Russo